-Today's UV index in Cape Town, South Africa will be up to 3.6, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Cape Town, South Africa will be up to 2.5, indicating a low level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Cape Town's UV index varies from moderate (around 5) in winter to very high (up to 10 or more) in summer, making sun strength stronger during the hotter months.
 The city has a Mediterranean climate with wet winters from May to August and dry, warm summers from November to March.
 Compared to other parts of South Africa, Cape Town is cooler and wetter, especially in winter.
 Its coastal location makes it milder than inland areas.
 Neighboring Namibia is generally drier, and Botswana tends to be hotter and more arid than Cape Town.